jibjoub/Countries/README.md

 ## Set up the project
 - Use Android Studio Hedgehog or above
 - Download Java SDK 21 or above
-- Set your environment variable JAVA_HOME to the location of the JDK on your machine https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html
+- Set your environment variable JAVA_HOME to the location of the JDK on your machine, more detail of the process here: https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html
 - Clone the repository in Android Studio

 ## Future improvements